-Letting people know your planned route and day due out of the bush is important for tramping safely, as well as signing hut books (this helps would-be searchers narrow down a search area).
+Letting people know your planned route and day due out of the bush is important for tramping safely, as is signing hut books (which helps searchers narrow down a search area).
 A minority of trampers (around 5%) venture out alone.
 This should only be done by those with experience in the bush.

 Safeguards adopted by trampers include: